OSINT-TECHNOLOGIES/dpulse/README.md

 # DPULSE - Domain Public Data Collection Service

-DPULSE - Domain Public Data Collection Service

-Current version: 0.1b (Codename: Heartbeat)
+**Current version: 0.2b (Codename: Heartbeat)**

+**If you want to contact the developer about DPULSE - write here:** osint.technologies@gmail.com

+> [!CAUTION]
+> DPULSE was created as a research tool, and it is not intended for criminal activities.
+Use DPULSE only on allowed domains and for legal purposes!

 [!]
 This program solution is not final and some details are potentially to be changed [!]

-**If you want to contact the developer about DPULSE - write here:** osint.technologies@gmail.com

 ## What is DPULSE and how can I use it?